project-open-data/project-open-data.github.io/index.md

 **Goal:** To build relationships with the tech community and to see immediate tools and prototypes.

 ### Online Community
-A website, social networking group and/or email mailing list where people who use open data congregate to offer feedback, tips, new uses or reuses, data requests or case studies.
+A website, social networking group and/or listserv where people who use open data congregate to offer feedback, tips, new uses or reuses, data requests or case studies.
-*Ex: Data.gov communities, NICAR/IRE, Code for America and Sunlight Foundation email listserv, Open Government Facebook and Google+ groups*
+*Ex: Listservs for [NICAR](http://www.ire.org/resource-center/listservs/subscribe-nicar-l/), Code for America, Sunlight Foundation, the Open Government Facebook and Google+ groups*

 **Goal:** To build and sustain ongoing relationships with media, nonprofits, good government advocates and civic technologists